SymfonyCasts/tailwind-bundle/doc/index.rst

         <link rel="stylesheet" href="{{ asset('styles/app.css') }}">
     {% endblock %}

-The bundle works by swapping out the contents of ``styles/app.css`` with the compiled CSS automatically.
+The bundle works by automatically swapping out the contents of ``styles/app.css`` with the compiled CSS.
 For this to work, you need to run the ``tailwind:build``
 command:

 .. code-block:: terminal